thehyve/transmart-core/README.md

-**tranSMART Core API** is a library with Groovy interfaces that define the interactions and calls between the various componements of [tranSMART](http://transmartproject.org).
+**tranSMART Core API** is a library with Groovy interfaces that define the interactions and calls between the various components of [tranSMART](http://transmartproject.org).

 # Clinical Data API